Xeyi/EE-IoT/README.md

 # EE-IoT
 [2020-10-08] Learn to use Docker, install Docker and run Crossbar.io on different terminals.
 Learn Mosquitto and Paho, try to publish 'Hello' on another terminal.
+Learn about Spring Python
 :
 [2020-10-01] Check the lab 4, pip install Django and Django Rest, MariaDB and psutil, Adafruit CircuitPython-DHT library.
 Try to code the memory game.
 And make connection to Apache server.
 :